acasto/iptic-memex/README.md

 Now that LLMs are getting better at producing functional code, the ability to save a code block instead of just copying it out is useful.
 The `save code` command will extract code blocks from the most recent assistant reponse and provide a file save dialog. (`save code <n>` can be used to parse the last-n responses).
 If multiple code blocks are present you will be presented with a choice of which to save.

 ![Imgur Image](https://i.imgur.com/U8Tzg4Y.png)

+### Running code blocks

+~BE CAREFUL WITH THIS COMMAND~

+The `run code` command will extract code blocks from the most recent assistant response and run them in the current Python environment.
+It currently supports Python or Bash code blocks and will ask for confirmation before running.(`run code <n>` can be used to parse the last-n responses).
+If multiple code blocks are present you will be presented with a choice of which to run.

 ### Projects